-Taxes receivable consist of property taxes and related interest and penalties.
-(See Note 13 - Property Tax).
+Taxes receivable consists of property taxes and related interest and penalties.
+(See Note 15 - Property Tax).
 Accrued interest receivable consists of amounts earned on investments, notes, and contracts at the end of the year.

-Accounts receivable & leases receivable consists of amounts owed from private individuals, other governments, or organizations for goods and services contracted or provided.
+Customer accounts receivable consist of amounts owed from private individuals, other governments, or organizations for goods and services contracted or provided.